iot in transportation (4)

 Data from various sources is collected and is integrated to reduce the uncertainty.
 Data collected from sensors is gathered and is analyzed further to have a deep insight such that it reduces the uncertainty for a particular situation.
 For example, the ambient air temperature being used alerts that the temperature is below freezing and the sensors used on the axle reports slippage then the situation come out to be that there is ice in that area.
 These alerts are sent by the cloud analytical system and (not sent manually) which warns the driver before entering a particular area.

 Further, the cloud-based system sends this report to the operations center as well.
 This analysis report is further sent to nearby and surrounding systems which are outside the geo-fenced area.
 Alerts tell them about the detected ice region so that they can re-route if possible.

-The IoT and its myriad potential have changed the scenario of the Transportation industry. the system has enabled to make smarter and more informed decisions.
+The Industrial IoT and its myriad potential have changed the scenario of the Transportation industry. the system has enabled to make smarter and more informed decisions.
 The IoT technologies need to be embraced to cope up with the competition.
 As the industry was in continuous suffering from heavy operational costs, the implementation of Internet of Things has made safe and cost-efficient business operations.
 On leveraging IoT, the connectivity and capability for predictive analytics has streamlined the processes and hence has enhanced their bottom line.

 It is still the early days for autonomous trucks, and a report by Gartner estimates that by 2021, less than 1% of long-haul, over-the-road freight will be carried by driverless trucks.